-§ 220-19.6.7 Regulated Discharges to MS4 in Urbanized Area
+§ 220-19.6 Regulated Discharges to MS4 in Urbanized Area [Amended 3-12-24 ATM by Art.
+Z-24-04]

 Portions of the Town of Plaistow's Municipal Separate Storm Sewer System (MS4) are within an "urbanized area" (UA), as defined by the Bureau of Census, and fall under mandatory regulation under EPA Phase II Stormwater Management Regulations.
 This area is identified on the Town of Plaistow's Stormwater Map.
 Within the UA all discharges to Town streets and associated drainage systems, both open and closed, are regulated by the Town's MS4 Stormwater Permit.
 All land in Plaistow, both within and outside of the UA, will comply with this Ordinance.